Tina Frey Designs

 Cover image missing

-Tina Frey Designs, based in San Francisco, California, specialises in timeless, functional objects, furniture, and lighting.
+Tina Frey Designs, based in San Francisco, California, specializes in timeless, functional objects, furniture, and lighting.
 Each piece is meticulously handcrafted from start to finish, reflecting a commitment to thoughtful design that brings serenity and joy to everyday spaces.
-The studio’s entirely human, hands-on process results in organic, wabi–sabi–inspired creations that cannot be replicated by mass production.
-Using materials like resin, brass, and stainless steel, the designs combine minimalist elegance with practical functionality.
-The collections are featured in high–end restaurants, luxury hotels, and yachts and are available at the showroom, select boutiques worldwide, and the studio’s online shop.
+The studio’s entirely human, hands-on process results in organic, wabi-sabi-inspired creations that cannot be replicated by mass production.
+Using materials like resin, bronze, brass, and stainless steel, the designs combine minimalist elegance with practical functionality.
+The collections include limited edition art works, products featured in commercial projects, and are available at the showroom, select boutiques worldwide, and the studio’s online shop.

 Related Exhibitions

-January 20, 2022
+January 28, 2022

 Furniture